Stryxus/Blaze/README.md

 # Blaze
 The optimization and delivery tool for Star Athenaeum's Blazor projects.
 ## Distribution
-There will be distribution of this project when it reaches extension form.
-Until then, you will have to build it yourself.
+There will be distribution of Blaze through this repository on the releases page eventually.
 ## Contributing
 Everyone is welcome to contribute if interested.
 There are no instructions but there are requirements, obviously.
 #### Code Style